nehaS785/Power-BI-Dashboard-Project/README.md

 - show the attrition by years at company
 - show the attrition count of job roles
 - add a slicer for Department

+Dashboard 2 : HR Analytics Attrition by Travel
+- show the count of attrition of business travels
+- show the root causes of attrition count  by business travel and job role

+Dashboard 3 : HR Analytics Q & A

 - Dashboard Interaction
   - <a href="https://github.com/nehaS785/Power-BI-Dashboard-Project/blob/main/HR%20Analytics%20Dashboard.pdf">Dataset<a>